DevdudeX/LMD-Alternative-Camera-Mod/README.md

 #### Known Issues & Fixes
+- Controls are currently not rebindable.
 - Movement isn't working: Go to the last checkpoint / restart run.
 - Camera doesn't work: Try pressing `Keyboard [9]`, `[Keypad 9]`, and `Keyboard [0]` on your keyboard.
-- Game freezes on quitting: Use `[Alt + Tab]` to select the commandline window and then close it.
+- Game freezes on quitting: Add the `--quitfix` [MelonLoader launch option](https://github.com/LavaGang/MelonLoader#launch-options).
-- Controls are currently not rebindable.
+On steam: right-click on LMD --> Properties --> Launch Options --> Paste the command (with `--` infront!).